ml4wifi-devs/mapc-surrogate/README.md

-# A Surrogate Model is All You Need for Multi-AP Coordination
+# A Surrogate Model is All You Need for Coordinated Spatial Reuse

-We propose a simple yet effective approach to coordinated spatial reuse (Co-SR) scheduling in IEEE 802.11bn (Wi-Fi 8) networks: **draw *N* random configurations, score each with a GNN surrogate model, and select the best ones**.
+We propose a simple yet effective approach to coordinated spatial reuse (Co-SR) scheduling in IEEE 802.11bn (Wi-Fi 8) networks: **draw *N* random configurations, score each with a surrogate model, and select the best ones**.
 No reinforcement learning, no generative model, no iterative optimization — just a single forward pass through a lightweight graph neural network.

 <p align="center">
   <img src="pipeline.png" alt="Inference pipeline" width="600"/>